A Generalized Palais-Smale Condition in the Fr\'echet space setting: Abstract

 \section{Abstract}

-We extend the Palais-Smale condition to the cases of $C^1$-functionals on Fr\'{e}chet spaces and Fr\'{e}chet-Finsler manifolds of class $C^1$.
-In these contexts we use the introduced conditions along with Ekeland's variational principle to obtain some customary results concerning the existence of minima.
+We extend the Palais-Smale condition to Keller's $C_c^1$-functionals on Fr\'{e}chet spaces.
+Using this condition together with Ekeland's variational principle, we obtain some results regarding the existence of minima.
+In this setting, we prove that the Palais-Smale condition for functionals bounded below implies the coercivity.